tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Node.js

 Node.js is a platform built on Chrome’s JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+Upload this plugin to IBM UrbanCode Deploy to install and configure Nodejs.

 ---